sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

 Increased engagement with customers and participation in product management processes contributes to stronger identification with your organization's goals and values.

-A team should use the following pattern in order to maximize their chances of successfully solving **customer problems**:
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), a team should use the following pattern in order to maximize their chances of successfully solving **customer problems**:

 - Gather customer feedback first, before defining any potential features.
 - Validate that you're solving a real problem.